dcouch440/marios_reviews/README.md

 * If you wish to keep these private you can also use a credentials password
 * See this link to learn how to do so. ( https://www.youtube.com/watch?v=BHgvPPr2nLE )

+* Start off by deleting your credentials.yml.enc file and master.key (within config folder) in order to generate another

 ```
   For vs code users try
   EDITOR="code --wait" rails credentials:edit